Breaking Ground

 Intergenerational Worship

-Pastors Christina Embree, Steph Peterson, and Matthew Peterson serve on the BIC Great Lakes Conference Children’s Discipleship Task Force and have recently released their newest curriculum “Gather & Play: A Journey with Jesus - All About Church.”
-This curriculum is designed to engage children, youth, and families in an interactive and intergenerational journey through the liturgical church year.
+Pastors Christina Embree, Steph Peterson, and Matthew Peterson serve on the BIC Great Lakes Conference Children’s Discipleship Task Force and have recently released their newest curriculum “Gather & Play: A Journey with Jesus - Who are We?
+BIC Core Values.”
+This curriculum is designed to engage children, youth, and families in an interactive and intergenerational exploration of the BIC Core Values.
 Each lesson is thoughtfully crafted to help participants encounter Scripture, reflect on its meaning, and respond in ways that nurture their faith.
-You can download a copy here: https://refocusministry.gumroad.com/l/allaboutchurch
+You can download a copy here: refocusministry.gumroad.com/l/biccorevalues

 PRAISE & PRAYER